ALib C++ Library

 Character Case Sensitivity:

-Independent from the token format (normal or snake_case, kebab-case, CamelCase), character case sensitivity can be chosen.
-With CamelCase and case sensitive parsing, the first character of the first hump may be defined lower or upper case (called "lowerCamelCase" vs. "UpperCamelCase").
+Independent of the token format (normal or snake_case, kebab-case, CamelCase), character case sensitivity can be chosen.
+With CamelCase and case-sensitive parsing, the first character of the first hump may be defined lower or upper case (called "lowerCamelCase" vs. "UpperCamelCase").

 Limitation To Seven Segments: